stutrek/react-multi-page-form/README.md

     isComplete: (data: DeepPartial<DataT>) => boolean;
     // determines if this should be a final step in the flow isFinal?: (data: DeepPartial<DataT>) => boolean;
-    // if you need to break the flow of the sequence, this makes that possible alternateNextPage?: (data: DeepPartial<DataT>) => Boolean
+    // if you need to break the flow of the sequence, this makes that possible.
+    // Undefined will go to the next page in the sequence selectNextPage?: (data: DeepPartial<DataT>) => Boolean
     // Mounted inputs are automatically validated.
     // If you need specific validation logic, put it here. validate?: (data: DeepPartial<DataT>) => ErrorList | undefined;